 Caesars Palace houses many high-end restaurants, featuring some of the best cuisine and chefs in the world, including Gordon Ramsey’s Hell’s Kitchen.
 The newest dining venue on the property opened in 2018 and is used as a studio for the filming of the TV show Hell’s Kitchen.

-You don’t have to be a high roller to earn perks and benefits at Caesars Palace.
+You don’t have to be a high roller to earn perks and benefits at Caesars Palace sportsbook and casino.
 Caesars Rewards is free to join for new members, who earn points for every dollar spent on gambling, hotel stays, food and drink, and shopping.